ASLEI: Frequently Asked Questions

-As a transfer student, your previous college credits can count towards the 120 credits needed to graduate with a degree in ASLEI - Community or Educational Interpreting.
+As a transfer student, your previous college credits can count towards the 120 credits needed to graduate with a degree in ASL-English Interpretation.
 As part of the application process, you will send official college transcripts to UNC.
 Your transcripts will be reviewed by the Admission Office and the Department of ASL & Interpreting Studies (ASLIS).

 - The Admission Office will accept credits to satisfy UNC's Liberal Arts Core (gen ed) requirements.
 This process may take up to six weeks depending on the time of year.

 - The ASLIS department will review your ASL and interpreting related coursework.
 The department will accept credits that align with the ASLEI curriculum.